szczuru/mono-nx/README.md

 ## Prebuilt SDK

-Now, if you feel lazy and bold at the same time you can try the [prebuilt sdk release](https://github.com/exelix11/mono-nx/releases/tag/rel-1).
+Now, if you feel lazy and bold at the same time you can try the [prebuilt sdk release](https://github.com/exelix11/mono-nx/releases/).
 This is produced by the `gather_sdk.sh` script by grabbing only the final headers and static libraries needed for building the nros.
 Extract it in the repo root and lets you skip building the dotnet runtime repo.
-However I don't think it will work across toolchain upgrades, this means you must use the same docker container I used when I built the zip since it pins the toolchain version.
+However I don't think it will work across toolchain upgrades, this means you must use the same docker container that was used when the SDK was built.

 If you get unexplainable issues, try to build the runtime yourself.